nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 Trusted sign certificates can be imported using the admin UI.
 The certificates can be imported as a JKS bundle containing multiple certificates or separately for each party.

-In the admin UI, a JSK bundle can be imported by selecting Truststore and then Upload.
+In the admin UI, a JKS bundle can be imported by selecting Truststore and then Upload.
 Instead, a single sign certificate for a specific party can be imported following the steps below:

 1. Click PMode and then Parties.